Falkland Island Cruises & Luxury Expeditions

 Getting to Your Falkland Islands Cruise

-Due to the remote nature of the Falkland Islands and the lack of infrastructure, one of the best ways to experience it is on an expedition cruise with shore landings.
-Some landing sites, such as Steeple Jason Island, are only accessible by ship, making it the perfect choice for travellers looking to experience the best the Falkland Islands offer.
+Due to the remote nature of the Falkland Islands and their lack of infrastructure, one of the best ways to experience them is on an expedition cruise with shore landings.
+Some landing sites, such as Steeple Jason Island, are only accessible by ship, making them the perfect choice for travellers looking to experience the best the Falkland Islands have to offer.

-LATAM Airlines has a weekly air connection between Mount Pleasant and Punta Arenas in Chile for cruises departing from Stanley in the Falkland Islands.
+LATAM Airlines has a weekly air connection between Mount Pleasant and Punta Arenas in Chile, where cruises depart from Stanley in the Falkland Islands.
 Transfers from Mount Pleasant to Stanley are usually included with the cruise.

 When To Go On A Cruise To The Falkland Islands